Welcome to your intercom journey!

-The best intercom systems will also give you the ability to manage multiple entrances from an online portal.
-This way, you can control each individual door and make updates to your system remotely.
-Without ever having to physically go to the location.
+The best intercom systems will also allow you to manage multiple entrances from an online portal.
+This way, you can control each individual door and update your system remotely without being on-site.

 Touchless and contactless building entry options are becoming increasingly important for apartment buildings.

 Contactless entry is the ability to provide remote property access to a visitor.
-This means you can grant property access to guests, delivery people, and maintenance professionals remotely — without physically being at the building or coming within close contact with that individual.
+This means you can grant property access to guests, delivery people, and maintenance professionals remotely — without physically being at the building or coming in close contact with that individual.
 Apartment intercom systems that offer contactless entry options are a must-have for tenants who are always on the move.
-Or building staff who work remotely or manage multiple properties.
+They’re also crucial for building staff who work remotely or manage multiple properties.

-Touchless entry allows residents, visitors, and building staff to open doors without touching them.
-Touchless entry for apartment buildings adds convenience and safety to a property.
-It’s convenient to not have to manually pull open building doors while your hands are full of groceries.
+Touchless entry, on the other hand, allows residents, visitors, and building staff to open doors without touching them.
+Touchless entry for apartment buildings adds convenience and safety.
+It’s convenient to avoid manually opening building doors while your hands are full of groceries.
 It’s also safer because it reduces the risk of spreading germs through contact.
-In order to offer touchless entry at your building, be sure the apartment intercom system you pick has the ability to connect to an automatic door opener.
+To offer touchless entry at your building, be sure the apartment intercom system you pick has the ability to connect to an automatic door opener.

-If you’ve narrowed down your options to just a couple of intercom systems but still can’t choose, take a look at the company’s reviews.
+If you’ve narrowed down your options to just a few intercom systems but still can’t choose, take a look at each company’s reviews.
 See what others are saying about their products.
-The apartment intercom you install should be a worthwhile investment that lasts for years to come.
-So, be sure to buy from a company with a positive reputation and a strong track record of reliability and service.
+The apartment intercom you install should be a worthwhile investment that lasts for years.
+So, buy from a company with a positive reputation and a strong track record of reliability and service.

 Search for reviews of the company online before purchasing.
 You can also ask fellow real estate professionals for their advice and opinions.

-Finally, it’s also smart to purchase an apartment intercom from a company that offers live support in the event you need it.
+Finally, it’s smart to purchase an apartment intercom from a company that offers live support in the event you need it.
 Some intercom providers simply don’t have the staff to offer ongoing live support.
-Others are based outside of the U.S. in different time zones and cannot provide live support at the times you’ll need it.
+Others are based outside of the U.S. in different time zones and can’t provide live support at the times you may need it.

 You’ve read this guide, done your research, and asked yourself all the tough questions.
 You know which features you want in your apartment intercom system.
 But how do you know which intercom to select?